Salesforce MCP server

 salesforce_manage_field

-Manage object fields including adding new custom fields and creating relationships.
+Manage object fields including adding new fields and modifying properties:

 "Add a Rating picklist field to Account"